EvandroCT/sunplin/README.md

 >$ ./sunplin 1000 /path/to/newick\_file /path/to/list\_of\_puts\_file

-The two commands above will prompt a message asking whether you wish to store the generated trees into a standard file called 'versions.tree'.
+Either commands above will prompt a message asking whether you wish to store the generated trees into a standard file called 'versions.tree'.
 Be aware that this operation could take several time.

 ## Motivation